How to Start a Publishing Company:

 A step-by-step guide on how to create a publishing company.

 Decide on a type of publishing.

 Choose what sort of publishing company you want to start.

-The first step in starting your company is in deciding what and how it will be publishing.
-Consider your options below.
+The first step in starting a publishing company is in deciding what and how it will be publishing.
+Consider the options below.

 Trade: Aims for wider public consumption.
 Companies that publish magazines, newspapers, popular music, popular video games, and books for the general reading public all fall into this category.